 How important is the lens correction in photo editing?

-Here I have 2 of made with pictures I have darkened a bit so you can see better of what I write here.
+Here I have made 2 pictures I have darkened a bit so you can see better of what I write here.
 To preserve the identity of the lady, I have made the face unrecognizable.
 But that does not bother here.
 Test objective here was the Tamron 18-270 F3.5-6.3 DI II VC PZD.

 Picture 1 without lens correction